Identify Shopify Store’s Conversion Killers – Part 1

 Visitor Intelligence Tool #4 – Form Analytics

-Unless you’re on Shopify Plus, using an alternative checkout like Funnel Buildr, or have customizable products.
-This tool may not be relevant as it can’t be installed on your regular Shopify Checkout.
+Unless you’re on Shopify Plus, this tool may not be relevant as it can’t be installed on your regular Shopify Checkout.

-But for any of the above cases, it’s an extremely insightful tool.
+But if so, it’s an extremely insightful tool.

 It’s no secret that people who interact with your web forms are showing a higher intention to convert.
 That’s why using a form-analytics tool can unlock hidden profits.
 Also, it can reveal which form field, users are abandoning your form.